Working together for wildlife

 How to become a trustee

-If you’re interested in becoming a Trustee please get in touch, we’d love to speak to you.
+If you are interested in becoming a Trustee please contact Jane Waugh at firstname.lastname@example.org by 31 July 2020 for further information.
 Trustees are elected at our Annual General Meeting, held each autumn.

 Meet our Chief Executive